Slovak Folk Dances

 IDENTIFICATION AND EXAMINATION OF SLOVAK DANCE FORMS

-Another method used for classification is according to the various ethnographic regions which closely parallel the countries which were constituted in Slovak territory during the 10th through 15th centuries.
-These regions, along with various other factors, influenced the birth and development of the folk culture and its regional specifics.
+Another method used for classification is according to the various ethnographic regions which closely parallel the counties which were constituted in Slovak territory during the 10th through 15th centuries.
+These regions, along with various other factors, influenced the birth and development of the folk culture and its regional specifics (see map).
 Very unique dance dialects exist in each ethnographic region and each is a complex and comprehensive study in itself.

 In this presentation, the writer will attempt to identify and explain the major Slovak dance types according to historical layers with references to ethnographic regions for added clarity and interest.